Pat Lawlor: Stern Pinball era

-At this time, Lawlor founded Pat Lawlor Design (PLD) with partners John Krutsch (mechanical designer for all of Lawlor's games) and Louis Koziarz (software programmer), and agreed to terms with Stern Pinball to distribute pinball machines, beginning with a September 2001 release of a traditional pinball machine based on the world's most popular board game, Monopoly.
+In early 2000, Pat Lawlor founded Pat Lawlor Design (PLD) with partners John Krutsch (mechanical designer for all of Lawlor's games) and Louis Koziarz (software programmer).
+They agreed to terms with Stern Pinball to distribute pinball machines, beginning with a September 2001 release of a traditional pinball machine based on the world's most popular board game, Monopoly.
 Monopoly was well received by the pinball community and the signature elements of Lawlor design were prominently included.

 Lawlor has since designed RollerCoaster Tycoon, Ripley's Believe it or Not!, NASCAR (also known as Grand Prix in Europe), Family Guy, and CSI pinball machines for Stern.
 NASCAR, released in 2005, was a bit of a departure from Lawlor's normal design philosophy, utilizing more "flow-oriented" gameplay due to the more speed oriented theme.
 Family Guy, released in 2007, was notable for a unique design element, the "Stewie Pinball", a mini playfield within a playfield.
 Unlike other mini playfields which simply reduced the distance between pinball elements, "Stewie Pinball" actually engineered all the pinball elements to be completely reduced in scale, a first in mini playfield design.
 The Family Guy playfield design was duplicated and re-released as Shrek the following year, with all the same features and a different rule set.

 Jersey Jack Pinball

-On January 24, 2014, Jersey Jack Pinball announced that Pat Lawlor would be designing their third release and that the machine would feature an original theme.
+On January 24, 2014, Jersey Jack Pinball (JJP) announced that Pat Lawlor would be designing their third release and that the machine would feature an original theme.
 On October 13, 2016, Dialed In! was announced, which was the first pinball machine to feature Bluetooth connectivity and smartphone integration.

 Dialed In!

-Lawlor worked on this title for nearly 2 years, citing when it was announced that he was joining the Jersey Jack team that he would have creative freedom again like he did back in the Williams days.
-This third title for Jersey Jack was released in 2017 and would be its first standard body game, yet packed with features similar to previous Lawlor titles.
-This theme sort of ties into his existing Whirlwind and Earthshaker! themes as a disaster city, but this time updating it to modern times where a rogue cellphone begins causing the havoc.
-This game features a hologram that is similar to the premium/LE Stern Ghostbusters.
-It also has a built-in camera that takes selfies during the game.
-Lastly, it also has Bluetooth that can pair with a phone, and allow the player to control the flippers remotely, a first in pinball.
+Lawlor worked on this title for nearly 2 years, citing when it was announced that he was joining the Jersey Jack team that he would have creative freedom again as he did when working on some of Williams designs.
+This third title for Jersey Jack was released in 2017 is its first standard body game, packed with features similar to previous Lawlor titles.
+This theme fits with his existing Whirlwind and Earthshaker! themes as a disaster city, but this time updating it where a rogue cellphone begins causing the havoc.
+This game features a Pepper's ghost illusion that is similar to that used for premium/LE Stern Ghostbusters.
+It also has a built-in camera that takes selfies during the game, and it has Bluetooth that can be used to pair with a smartphone and allow the player to control the flippers remotely using an app.

+Two more machines were designed while working at JJP: Willy Wonka & the Chocolate Factory in 2019, based on the Gene Wilder film Willy Wonka & the Chocolate Factory, and 2022's Toy Story 4 based on the film of the same name.